FN-FAL113/FN-FAL113/README.md

 - 🎯 Doing AI-assisted development, running models locally with agentic code environments

-- 💼 Open tech-related work, please feel free to contact me by creating an issue ticket to any of my repos
+- 💼 Open for tech-related work, please feel free to contact me by creating an issue ticket to any of my repos

 - ℹ️ For privacy, I do not expose my email due to phishing attempts.